 Indirect Speech Examples:-

-- She said that she was going to the party.
+1. She said that she was going to the book Exhibition.

-- They asked if I was coming with them.
+3. They asked if I was coming to hospital with them.

-- He said that he didn’t like spicy food.
+7. He said that he didn’t like cucumber.

-- He told me that he wanted to learn French.
+13. He told me that he wanted to learn Turkish.

 Direct speech Examples:-